-The buzzing halls of the Queen Victoria Market have all the ingredients – meat, fish, produce, prepared food, clothing and gadgets – of a thriving metropolitan market.
-But, while some markets like these become geared toward tourists, there is no doubt that this is where urban locals do their shopping, too.
+The buzzing halls of the Queen Victoria Market, Melbourne have all the ingredients – meat, fish, produce, prepared food, clothing and gadgets – of a thriving metropolitan market.
+But, while some markets like these become geared toward tourists, there is no doubt that this is where urban locals do their shopping as well.
+Visiting the QVM is absolutely one of the best things to do in Melbourne, Australia!

 The Queen Victoria Market has indoor and outdoor booths taking up more than two city blocks and we covered every aisle.
 Kris, who normally isn’t nearly as enamored with markets as I am, was quite entertained at the Queen Victoria Market.
 So much so that we made multiple visits in order to partake of the market’s special events, so in addition to visiting the regular market during the day, we also went to the Winter Night Market and Euro Union Sunday Market.